danja/postcraft/danny.ayers.name/entries/journal/2024-05-21_your-place.md

 But I do believe that for globally society to function well, things have to work well at home.

 A silly points system.
 How to get better...
+Lets make a place to send people to.
 Who's gonna name the domain?